How does the chromatic number of a random graph vary?: Introduction

 It took quite a while for this question to appear in print.
 In an open problems appendix to the first edition of \emph{The Probabilistic Method}~\cite{alonspencerfirstedition}, Erd\H{o}s asked: can we prove that $\chi(\Gnh)$ is not concentrated on constantly many values?
 Bollob\'as reiterated this question in~\cite{bollobas:concentrationfixed}, asking for \emph{any} non-trivial results asserting a lack of concentration.
 The problem is also discussed in \cite{ alon1997concentration, bollobas:randomgraphs, chung1998erdos, glebov2015concentration, mcdiarmidsurvey}.

-The first result of this type was recently given by the first author in~\cite{heckel2019nonconcentration}: it turns out that, at least for some values of $n$, the chromatic number of $\Gnh$ is not concentrated on fewer than about $n^{\frac 14}$ values. \begin{theorem}[\cite{heckel2019nonconcentration}] For any constant $c< \frac 14$, there is no sequence of intervals of length $n^{c}$ which contain $\chi(\Gnh)$ with high probability. \end{theorem}
+The first result of this type was recently given by the first author in~\cite{heckel2019nonconcentration}: it turns out that, at least for some values of $n$, the chromatic number of $\Gnh$ is not concentrated on fewer than about $n^{\frac 14}$ values. \begin{theorem}[\cite{heckel2019nonconcentration}] Let $c< \frac 14$ be a constant, and let $([s_n,t_n])_{n\ge1}$ be a (deterministic) sequence of intervals such that $\Pr\bb{\chi(\Gnh)\in[s_n,t_n]}\to 1$ as $n\to\infty$.
+Then there are infinitely many $n$ such that $t_n-s_n>n^c$. \end{theorem} In other words, slightly informally, for $c<1/4$ there is no sequence of intervals of length $n^{c}$ which contain $\chi(\Gnh)$ with high probability.